YaroslavMizgirev/mdbook-lint-zed/README.md

 ## Rules

-The extension supports all mdbook-lint rules:
+The extension supports all 80+ mdbook-lint rules across three categories:

 ### Standard Rules (MD001-MD059)
+55 markdownlint-compatible rules for general markdown quality:
 - **MD001**: Heading levels should only increment by one level at a time
 - **MD013**: Line length restrictions
 - **MD040**: Fenced code blocks should have a language tag
-- And 56 more...
+- And many more...

-### mdBook Rules (MDBOOK001-007)
+### mdBook Rules (MDBOOK001-025)
+18 rules specific to mdBook projects:
 - **MDBOOK001**: Fenced code blocks should have language tags
 - **MDBOOK002**: Relative links should point to existing files
 - **MDBOOK003**: SUMMARY.md structure validation